B2B sales have seen a significant evolution throughout time, particularly with the advent of the digital age.

 Almost 80% of leads never turn into sales.
-This is because it takes time to build trust and for people to move through the B2B sales funnel to the point of purchase.
+This is because it takes time to build trust and for people to move through the B2B journey.
 But you can improve your B2B conversion rates with a structured approach to analyzing your leads.
 Classify your prospects by how willing and ready they are to purchase by considering the following: need, interest, budget, timing, and role.
-Every high-growth B2B company needs an effective sales process.
+Every high-growth B2B company needs an effective sales process and sales funnel planning.
 Without it, all your best-laid plans and marketing funnels will count for little.

 Step #3: Prospect With ICP Data

 Based on personal information and market research, you can develop an ICP that helps you know which businesses to target.